 “This gives us much higher confidence in the models,” Brown said.
 “We know that our approach is valid.”

-The computer models for the launch support structures and the models for the Space Launch System rocket the ML will work with will be used together to fine tune both designs.
+The computer models for the launch support structures and the models for the Space Launch System rocket the ML will work with will be used together to fine-tune both designs.

 Engineers had the tower wired with dozens of accelerometers and strain gauges along with wind sensors to record the launcher’s movement during its slow ride atop a crawler-transporter from a park site beside the Vehicle Assembly Building to the launch pad.

 The ML is expected to make the same trip numerous times during its career as the support structure for NASA’s Space Launch System, or SLS, a huge rocket envisioned to launch astronauts into deep space.
-The move and testing was planned to show designers whether the structure and crawler would be up to the challenge.
+The move and testing were planned to show designers whether the structure and crawler would be up to the challenge.

 Crawler drivers performed several speed changes during the six-mile journeys to and from the pad.
 While at the pad, which is being refurbished after decades of hosting space shuttles, workers connected ventilation, fire support and alarm systems and other water lines.

-The instruments used in the testing are very precise, accurate enough to record even the most subtle of vibrations and movements.
+The instruments used in the testing are very precise, and accurate enough to record even the most subtle of vibrations and movements.